symbol/symbol-docs/source/concepts/transaction.rst

 Rollbacks
 *********

 Blockchains are designed in a way that under certain circumstances recent blocks need to be rolled back.
 These are essential to resolve forks of the blockchain.

 The rewrite limit is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.

-Catapult's public network has a rewrite limit of ``398`` blocks, being this limit :ref:`configurable per network <config-network-properties>`.
+|codename|'s public network has a rewrite limit of ``398`` blocks, being this limit :ref:`configurable per network <config-network-properties>`.
 Once a transaction has more than ``maxRollBackConfirmations`` value, it cannot be reversed.

 ..
 From experience, forks that are deeper than 20 blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.